-139 Notification of date, time and place of hearing
+137 Notification of date, time and place of hearing

-The appeal authority must notify the parties of the date, time and place of a hearing at least 28 (twenty eight) days before the hearing commences.
+- (1) The appeal authority must notify the parties of the date, time and place of a hearing at least 14 days before the hearing commences. - (2) The appeal authority will provide notification of the hearing to the appellant at the appellant's address for delivery.

-140 Hearing date
+138 Hearing date

-A hearing will commence within 60 (sixty) days after the completed Notice of Appeal has been delivered to the appeal authority, unless the parties and the presiding officer of the appeal authority consent to a later date.
+A hearing will commence within 15 days after the completed Notice of Appeal has been delivered to the appeal authority, unless the parties and the presiding officer of the appeal authority consent to a later date.

-141 Adjournment
+139 Adjournment

-- (1) If a party requests an adjournment more than one day prior to the hearing, the party must obtain the written consent of the other party and the presiding officer of the appeal authority. - (2) The party requesting an adjournment must deliver to the appeal authority a written motivation inclusive of reasons for the request. - (3) The appeal authority will notify the parties in writing of the decision of the presiding officer of the appeal authority. - (4) If the presiding officer of the appeal authority or the other party does not consent to the request for an adjournment, the hearing will not be adjourned. - (5) If a party requests an adjournment within one day prior to the hearing, the request must be made to the appeal authority at the hearing and may be made notwithstanding that a prior request was not consented to.
+- (1) If a party requests an adjournment more than one day prior to the hearing, the party must obtain the written consent of the other party and the presiding officer of the appeal authority. - (2) The party requesting an adjournment must deliver to the appeal authority a completed form including reasons for the request. - (3) The appeal authority will notify the parties in writing of the decision of the presiding officer of the appeal authority.

+- (4) If the presiding officer of the appeal authority or the other party does not consent to the request for an adjournment, the hearing will not be adjourned. - (5) If a party requests an adjournment within one day prior to the hearing, the request must be made to the appeal authority at the hearing and may be made notwithstanding that a prior request was not consented to.

-142 Urgency and condonation
+140 Urgency and condonation

-- (1) The registrar may - - (a) on application of any party to an appeal, direct that the matter is one of urgency, and determine such procedures, including time limits, as he or she may consider desirable to fairly and efficiently resolve the matter; - (b) on good cause shown, condone any failure by any party to an appeal to comply with these Regulations or any directions given in terms hereof, if he or she is of the opinion that such failure has not unduly prejudiced any other person; - (2) Every application for condonation made in terms of this regulation must be - - (a) served on the registrar; - (b) accompanied by a memorandum setting forth the reasons for the failure concerned; and - (c) determined by the presiding officer in such manner as he or she considers proper. - (3) Where a failure is condoned in terms of subregulation (1)(b), the applicant for condonation must comply with the directions given by the registrar when granting the condonation concerned.
+- (1) The registrar may - (a) on application of any party to an appeal, direct that the matter is one of urgency, and determine such procedures, including time limits, as he or she may consider desirable to fairly and efficiently resolve the matter; - (b) on good cause shown, condone any failure by any party to an appeal to comply with these Regulations or any directions given in terms hereof, if he or she is of the opinion that such failure has not unduly prejudiced any other person; - (2) Every application for condonation made in terms of this regulation must be - (a) served on the registrar; - (b) accompanied by a memorandum setting forth the reasons for the failure concerned; and - (c) determined by the presiding officer in such manner as he or she considers proper. - (3) Where a failure is condoned in terms of sub regulation (1)(b), the applicant for condonation must comply with the directions given by the registrar when granting the condonation concerned.

-143 Withdrawal of appeal
+141 Withdrawal of appeal